uxlfoundation/oneapi-construction-kit/.github/README.md

 ## Running planned_testing workflows
 ### Manually tailoring planned_testing workflows for a specific DPC++ PR
 Planned_testing workflows are configured to run via `workflow_dispatch:` (manual event trigger).
-Included in this process is the ability to specify a particular DPC++ PR number as a per-run parameter.
+Included in this process is the ability to specify a particular DPC++ repo PR number as a per-run parameter.
 The number is converted into a repo reference representing a merge of the given PR into the default branch.
 If it is not specified the default DPC++ branch itself will be used as the reference.

 ### Further tailoring of planned_testing workflows
 The following planned_testing workflows call `Run planned testing` (planned_testing_caller.yml) as a sub-workflow: